guiyomh/dagger-addo/slides.md

 We start by importing our cue package.
 Then we create a lint action that extends our markdown.#Lint definition (the red box) And we define our source and file input parameters.
-As we don't specify an image, dagger will use the image defined by default in our Lint definitions.
 -->

 ---